nikhilkr262/Wordle-coditation/README.md

-# wordle_clone
+# wordle

-A simple vanilla js clone of Wordle
+clone of Wordle